 Afraid to try or afraid to fail?
 If you’re saying ‘no’ to things when a part of you wants to say ‘yes’, it’s probably an invisible fear of failure speaking for you.
 In the moment, it can seem easier to hide from things that are scary.
 But, over the long term, hiding from great opportunities will only erode your self-esteem as you miss out on the chance to prove what you’re actually capable of.
 Overcoming a fear of failure means feeling the fear but then doing it anyway!

 8 ⋆☽ Too cosy in your comfort zone ☾⋆

 Ahhh doesn’t it feel comfortable to keep doing what you’ve always done?
 We all like our own habits because they feel cosy and familiar, but staying safe within our own boundaries can be a one-way ticket to frustrationville.
 Every once in a while, challenge yourself to step outside of your boundaries and get comfortable with the feeling of discomfort instead.
 Many of the world’s biggest entrepreneurs attribute their success to being able to do this.
 Stepping outside of your comfort zone takes practice, but the rewards for your career, lifestyle and bravery can be enormous.

 ☽ ☆ ☾

 As I’ve said, the best way to overcome a fear of failure is to be fully aligned with your intuition and take inspired action.
 Your soul will always lead you to success, even if failure is required first to teach you the lessons that you’ll need to get there.
-If you’re struggling to connect with your intuition and are being held back too often by your fear of failure, check back here again for my new spiritual coaching tools which will be available from the start of 2020!
+If you’re struggling to connect with your intuition and are being held back too often by your fear of failure, see my current coaching programs for how we can work together to overcome it.